kuzdogan/kuzdogan-personal-site/content/posts/japan-recommendations/index.md

 - Max. utilize the convenience stores: Eat a lot of onigiri, buns, grab drinks.
 I liked high alcohol "Chuhai"s.
 Don't forget to try the Lawson egg sandwich, [Anthony Bourdain's shameful vice](https://www.youtube.com/watch?v=v1LOiRfMc08).

+- Clothing is cheap!
+Come with an empty suticase and buy clothes here.
+Uniqlo is cheaper than in Europe or US.
+All brands have flagships stores with good prices.
+You can get tax free everywhere.
+Carry your passport with you.

 - Can't point out places in Tokyo or Kyoto but must try these:
   - Okonomiyaki (savory pancake)
   - Takoyaki (octopus balls)